StanfordLegion/image-compositor/README.md

 The framework was originally developed in C++ for use with Legion applications.
 It can also be used with Regent programs.
 The framework uses a logical partition as a source for the image reduction.
-These use cases differ in how this logical partition is defined,  in whether the rendering is done in C++ or in Regent, and whether they use the ImageReductionMapper..
+These use cases differ in how this logical partition is defined,  in whether the rendering is done in C++ or in Regent, and whether they use the ImageReductionMapper.
 These use cases are described here.

 ### Tests and visualization example